 Would you like to find an actual business name in seconds, even without brainstorming?

-Today I’m going to share with you the best online tools to help you find a memorable business name (and how to use them).
+Today I’m going to share with you the best business name generators to find a memorable business name (and how to use them).

-So if you’re fed up with those “creative” business name generators that spit out lousy names (or just try to sell the domain names they have in stock), I’m sure you will love this guide.
+So if you’re fed up with generators that just try to sell the domain names they have in stock, I’m sure you will love this list.

 - 1. ExpiredDomains.net – Find a Great Name in Seconds (without brainstorming)

 - 2. Thesaurus.com – Find ALL The Synonyms to Your Keywords! (and then some)

 - 3. Portmanteaux – Invent New Brandable Names (in just one click)

 - 4. Wordoid – Memorable Brand Names for Dummies